 While not directly affecting your ability to write-off the mortgage interest, it is highly plausible that homeowners in lower- and middle-income groups will not need the deduction at all.
 With the standard deduction being doubled its likely that you will simply apply that amount and move on with your taxes.
 Overall many tax professionals and financial investors are watching, and it will be very interesting to see if the mortgage interest deduction has the impact it did in years past.

-Can I Deduct Mortgage Interest in 2018?
+Can I Deduct Mortgage Interest?

 Mortgage interest deductions are applicable for any interest you incur from properties you own, most notably your primary residence.
 You may take mortgage interest deductions on vacation properties and secondary homes, but there are special situations that you might want to consider.
 Your “home” can include a house, condo, boat, or mobile home.
 As the primary owner of the property, you can take advantage of these interest deductions when filing your taxes.

-Can You Write off Property Taxes in 2018?
+Can You Write off Property Taxes?

 The property tax deduction is now limited to $10,000 combined with your state and local taxes.
 (This is what is known as “SALT” or “State and local taxes”) This is a big deal for those who pay above $10,000 in annual property taxes, because that cost could be offset by tax deductions in years past.
 Also, if you have a higher income and pay more in State and local taxes on your income, this could have a negative impact on your mortgage deduction on your taxes.